AntumMT/mod-tasks/docs/md/functions.md

 __Description:__

 > Checks if task state is considered complete.
+Wrapper for [TaskDef:is_complete].

 __Parameters:__